 Knee Replacement Recovery Timeline

-On your discharge day, you may be able to stand and walk out of your hospital room, or you may need assistance with walking, which is completely normal.
+On your discharge day, you may be able to stand and walk out of your hospital room, or you may need assistance, which is completely normal.
 In the weeks following, most patients gradually expand their physical abilities.
 Every case is unique.
-Your surgeon and your physical therapist will coordinate to progress you as quickly as possible.
+Your surgeon and physical therapist will coordinate to progress you as quickly as possible.

 Recommended Exercises After Knee Replacement Surgery

 After your knee replacement, it’s important to stick with the recommended physical therapy plan and continue challenging yourself without overexerting your healing knee.
 Following an exercise regime can also reduce swelling, increase your range of motion and strengthen your body.
 Knee replacement exercise recovery regimens often include stretching, pumping your muscles, bending your knees and working your quad.

 One of the most highly recommended exercises is walking.
 Walking throughout your day will help you regain independence.
 Once you leave the hospital, try walking around your home using crutches, a walker or a cane as prescribed by your doctor or therapist.
 Use a heel-toe pattern to keep you from walking with a limp.
 Over time, you can increase your distance and level of effort until you can walk without any discomfort or limitations.